Remarks on constructing biharmonic and conformal biharmonic maps to spheres: Introduction and results

 where \(\bar\Delta\) represents the connection Laplacian on the pull-back bundle \(\phi^\ast TN\) and \(R^N\) the Riemannian curvature tensor on \(N\).
 The critical points of the bienergy were first calculated by Jiang \cite{MR886529}.
 The biharmonic map equation \eqref{eq:bitension} comprises a semilinear equation of fourth order and the higher number of derivatives leads to significant problems in the mathematical analysis.
 In particular, powerful tools such as the maximum principle are no longer applicable in general.

 A direct inspection of the biharmonic map equation \eqref{eq:bitension} shows that harmonic maps always provide a class of solutions.
 For this reason one is mostly interested in finding those biharmonic maps which are non-harmonic, these are usually called \emph{proper biharmonic}.
 In \cite{MR886529} Jiang also showed, with the help of the maximum principle, that in the case of \(M\) being closed and \(N\) having non-positive curvature every biharmonic map must be harmonic.
 Further such classification results can be found in \cite{MR4040175}.
 Hence, one cannot find proper biharmonic maps in this geometric setup and, as a consequence, most attention is paid to constructing and classifying biharmonic maps to spheres.
-In \cite{MR2448058} it was conjectured that the only proper biharmonic submanifolds of spheres are given by \begin{enumerate} \item the small hypersphere \(\s^m(1/\sqrt{2})\), \item the generalized Clifford torus \(\s^{m_1}(1/\sqrt{2})\times\s^{m_2}(1/\sqrt{2})\), where \(m_1+m_2=m,m_1\neq m_2\). \end{enumerate}
+In \cite{MR2448058} it was conjectured that the only proper biharmonic hypersurfaces of spheres are given by \begin{enumerate} \item the small hypersphere \(\s^{n-1}(1/\sqrt{2})\), \item the generalized Clifford torus \(\s^{n_1}(1/\sqrt{2})\times\s^{n_2}(1/\sqrt{2})\), where \(n_1+n_2=n-1,n_1\neq n_2\). \end{enumerate} Here, \(\s^n\) represents the \(n\)-dimensional Euclidean sphere and \(\s^n(r)\) denotes the Euclidean sphere of radius \(r\).

 For the current status of research on biharmonic maps in Riemannian geometry we refer to the recent book \cite{MR4265170}.

 We want to mention, in sharp contrast to the energy of a map \eqref{eq:energy}, that the bienergy \eqref{eq:bienergy} is not invariant under conformal transformations of the domain metric in any dimension.
 Hence, from the point of view of conformal geometry, biharmonic maps might not be the correct fourth order generalization of harmonic maps.